Speaker | Time | Text |

 Thank you. | ||

-Doctor, what about that, Chariots of the Gods? | ||
+Chariots of the Gods? | ||

-Well, she's talking about her stringer's mate, Eric Von Daniken, a multi-millionaire, of course. | ||
+Well, he's talking about a thing that's made Eric von Daniken, a multi-millionaire, of course. | ||

-Eric Von Daniken actually did the concept of ancient astronauts a disservice. | ||
+Eric von Daniken actually did the concept of ancient astronauts a disservice. | ||

-There's nothing inherently wrong with the idea that he could have had extraterrestrial visitations to ancient times, and that these particular visitations would have affected the cultures in terms of the making of their buildings, or more likely, the sculpting of their mythology. | ||
+There's nothing inherently wrong with the idea that you could have had extraterrestrial visitations of ancient times and that these particular visitations would have affected the cultures in terms of the making of their buildings or, more likely, the sculpting of their mythology. | ||

-But since Erich von Däniken played so fast and loose with the facts and made such horrendous errors and howling zingers all throughout his book, he took what was a potentially respectable theory and completely ran the entire scholarly community off of it. | ||
+But since Eric von Daniken played so fast in the loose with the facts and made such horrendous errors and howling zingers throughout his books, he took what was a potentially respectable theory and completely ran the entire scholarly community off of it. | ||

-At one time, even Carl Sagan, prior to von Daniken's input, had broached a chariot of | ||
+At one time, even Carl Sagan, prior to Von Danikin's input, even Carl Sagan had broached a chariots of the gods type hypothesis and a famous search for extraterrestrial intelligence textbook that he wrote. | ||

-And of course, Carl Sagan wouldn't be caught dead up doing anything about that now. | ||
+And of course, Carl Sagan wouldn't be caught dead uttering anything about that now. | ||

 Big flap going on now about Mars, about the Explorer, the loss of the Explorer. | ||